 By 1880, Hannah lived alone in Center Township, Greene County.

-Documents in Hannah's pension file were placed in the National Archives in Washington, DC, where they remain today, examined in 2014 by the founder of this website.
+Documents in Hannah's pension file were placed in the National Archives in Washington, DC, where they remain today.
+The papers were examined personally in 2014 by the founder of this website, and copied.
+The copies today are housed in the Minerd.com Archives.

 In 1909, Henry was named in a book about his Civil War regiment, History of the Eighteenth Regiment of Cavalry, Pennsylvania Volunteers, authored by by Theophilus Francis Rodenbough and Thomas J. Grier (page 191).